hailin-du/Path-to-Data-Science/Chapter 6 Notes.md

 >     Sarah, thank you for taking the poll.
 Sorted the key **by order**

-## 6.3.4 Going Over Each Paired Value
+## 6.3.4 Looping Through Each Paired Value
 Use `values() function`
 ```python
 print('The following languages have been mentioned:')